British Columbia car insurance calculator.

 • Inverse liability protection: If you get into an accident in a part of Canada or the U.S. that has laws against filing a claim against the other party involved, your Autoplan policy will cover up to 100% of the cost to repair your car (less if you’re at-fault).

-Personal injury and basic property damage costs are covered by Autoplan.
+Autoplan covers personal injury and basic property damage costs.
 But it’s possible to buy extra coverage for your car.
 Here are the different types of insurance policies that will protect your car:

 • Collision coverage: This coverage will pay to repair or replace your car if it has been involved in a collision.